Competitive Information for Quilava [Gold/Silver]

 Physical Sweeper Quilava (Retro)

-Quilava is popular Physical Sweeper.
-It tries to take down the opponent's team with brute physical power.
-Don't forget back before Generation IV, a move's damage category was determined by its type.
-Focus Sash helps protect Quilava from being one-shotted and allowing it to atleast use a crucial move when brought out.
+Quilava is a phenomenal Physical Sweeper.
+This moveset attempts to take down the opponent's team with brute physical power.
+Don't forget before Generation IV, a move's damage category was determined by its type.

 ♦ Return is a physical 0-base power Normal-type move (max 102 power at maximum happiness).